vincenzorusso12/BetBot.js/README.md

 1. Download and extract all the files

-2. Create your Telegram Bot from BotFather
+2. Create your Telegram Bot from BotFather and update the Token

 3. Run index.js